 - I moved to Outlook.
-While Outlook has it’s strengths for integration between mail, reminders, calendars and other data, I hate Outlook’s UI and email interface in particular.
+While Outlook has it’s strengths for integration between mail, reminders, calendars and other data, I despise Outlook’s UI and email ribbon interface in particular.
 The difficulties in showing a properly threaded email tree (and NOT what they call a ‘conversational’ thread) are painful to endure.

-I needed something more robust that email and calendars, and OSX Reminders are very agile for manipulating more than a few dozen items.
+I needed something more robust and OSX Reminders aren’t very agile for manipulating more than a few dozen items.
 I was in needs of something that was 100% multiplatform and kept data in sync between platforms automatically.

-I stumbled across Workflowy online one day while looking into organizing applications.
+I stumbled across Workflowy several years ago online while looking into organizing applications.
 It was the least expensive of it’s competition and I immediately loved it’s simplicity.
 I purchased a subscription and immediately began using it to supplement the OSX Reminders application.

 I quickly discovered that the ability to outline (hierarchically) my information was very powerful.
-The only things lacking for me at the time were date support, notifications (Hey, this is due now!) and Siri voice support for quickly adding items.
+The only things lacking for me at the time were date support, notifications of due times and Siri voice support for quickly adding items.
 At the time I started using Workflowy none of this was available.

 But what Workflowy did bring to the party was worth it for me.
 I made some suggestions, discovering that I wasn’t the only one clamoring for dates, notifications and Siri support and contributed to those ‘feature requests’.

-Workflowy did add date support over the last few years (although not really reminders).
+Workflowy did add date support over the last few years, although not truly reminders.
 I wasn’t the only one to continue to suggest other feature support.
-A few times over the years, people have suggested that perhaps Workflowy’s development pace had slowed (there are a lot of online articles about this), as we never saw any of the things we requested.
+A few times over the years, people have suggested that perhaps Workflowy’s development pace had slowed (there are a lot of online articles about this), as we never saw any of the things we requested develope.

-I recently added more comments to a thread on Workflowy development to which a several people agreed.
+Around 2022 I commented on a forum thread about Workflowy development to which a several people agreed.
 Like most online discussions, some didn’t, including a Workflowy forum moderator.
 It was implied that development of the features we had been suggesting wasn’t on the table, yet no one had told any of use who had been asking for years.
 All we ever heards was ‘positive enforcement of our suggestsions, i.e. “it’s coming”, “we’re working on it”, etc. Of course, the developers are under no real obligation to tell anyone what they are planning, but since this was an active discussion it seemed like we were being a bit mislead.
 All the discussions were very professional, both from Workflowy and users such as myself.

 I cancelled my Workflowy subscription and. migrated all my outlines & data to Dynalist in about 15 minutes.

-Dynalist development was very rapid the first year I had it……then development quickly slowed to a crawl and even their own employees (of which there seem to be two) had implied a lack of development as they work on another application.
-At least they were honest about it, but the implications are that things that have been promised for years just aren’t going to happen.
+Dynalist development was very rapid the first year I was on it……then development quickly slowed to a crawl and a few of their own employees (of which there seem to be two) had implied that they were working on another application.
 The only thing worse than hinting features to your users as “soon” and “right around the corner” in multiple posts on your forums and Trello accounts is to never deliver on anything suggested.